 Metro operators drive over 10,000,000 miles every year in the service area.
 Operating the fleet, subject to various weather and road conditions, will inevitably result in some vehicle collisions.
-Safe driver training techniques and mechanical soundness of the vehicles allow Metro to maintain a very low collision rate.
+Safe driver training techniques and mechanical soundness of the vehicles allow Metro to operate safely throughout the seasons in a challenging urban environment.